jackson2000118-crypto/Labs/Module12/README.md

 # Team Activity: Explore Hash Algorithms and Collisions

 For this team activity, you will explore hashing algorithms and collisions.
-When working with Hashmaps, there will be collisions, but the depth of the lists (or even trees as you will explore in future weeks), is often very small.
+When working with Hash Tables, there will be collisions, but the depth of the lists (or even trees as you will explore in future weeks), is often very small.
 This is why even with large numbers, such as near a million items, you still get effectively
 $O(1)$ access time.

+The goals for this  activity are as follows:
+* Write different hashing functions for hash tables
+* Better understand collision detection and load factors

+## :star: Working in Teams :star:
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

 ## Review The Code